almokhtar8-stack/tdp43-dysfunction-score/docs/reproducibility_guide.md

 * **"Killed" Process:** If Salmon crashes, close high-memory Windows apps and run `wsl --shutdown` in PowerShell to clear the RAM cache.
 * **Gzip Corruption:** Delete the specific sample folder in `data/raw/` and re-run the download script for that specific SRR.
 * **KEGG API Errors:** The R script utilizes `try()` blocks to ensure GO Enrichment still completes even if the KEGG server is unreachable.
+* **Directory Nesting (Russian Doll):** Avoid creating directories named after the project root while inside the project.
+Resolved by standardizing execution from the project root.
+* **Path Over-specification:** Removed hardcoded project names from R scripts to ensure portability and prevent "connection failed" errors in `write.csv`.

 ---